marioizquierdo/tinytest.js/README.md

 ```

+Tinytest is tested with Tinytest, so you can see more usage examples in `test/test.js`

 ## What is NOT included ##

 Tinytest is really, really tiny.
 It barely makes it to be a testing framework.